 - Click Add new on the right to create a new task.

 - Select the source file in the Source Definition tab.
-Skyvia will read the file and display the list of the file fields.
+Skyvia will read the file and display a list of its fields.
 Adjust the CSV options if necessary.

-- The source file and target table structure may be different sometimes.
-Thus, to perform smooth Import, you must map source and target fields.
+- The source file and target table structures may differ sometimes.
+Thus, to perform a smooth Import, you must map source and target fields.
 Skyvia maps the fields with equal names automatically.

 After you configure your import, you can run the integration manually or set the schedule.
 When the run is completed, you can check its results as described above.